Interconnectivity¶

 Declare the Gap Junction connections in the recipe on the local cell: from a peer gap junction site identified using a

-of the site is implicitly known); and a unit-less connection weight.
-Two of these connections are needed, on each of the peer and local cells.
+global_label; to a local gap junction site identified using alocal_label(gidof the site is implicitly known); and a unit-less connection weight.
+Two of these connections are needed on each of the peer and local cells.
 The callback gap_junctions_on returns a list of these items, egdef gap_junctions_on(self, gid): n = self.num_cells if gid + 1 < n and gid > 0: return [arbor.gap_junction_connection((gid + 1, "gj"), "gj", weight), arbor.gap_junction_connection((gid - 1, "gj"), "gj", weight),] elif gid + 1 < n: return [arbor.gap_junction_connection((gid + 1, "gj"), "gj", weight),] if gid > 0: return [arbor.gap_junction_connection((gid - 1, "gj"), "gj", weight),] else: return []

-Note that gap junction connections are symmetrical and thus the above example generates two connections, one incoming and one outgoing.
+Note that gap junction connections are symmetrical, and thus, the above example generates two connections, one incoming and one outgoing.